artificialarea/blogful-api/README.md

 Jonathan said,
 "I think postgrator does something under the hood to accommodate ssl settings on db up in the environment.
 The double bang (!!) casts a truthy or falsy value to a boolean true or false.
 So by adding it as an actual postgrator config value, it was able to establish the connection."

+### Other alterations

-Other alteration in `packgage.json "scripts"`... from originally:
+**1) in `packgage.json "scripts"`**

+originally:
-`"migrate:production": "heroku run npm run migrate"` to ThinkChat suggestion of:
+`"migrate:production": "heroku run npm run migrate"`

+per ThinkChat suggestion changed to:
 `"migrate:production": "env SSL=true NODE_TLS_REJECT_UNAUTHORIZED=0 DATABASE_URL=$(heroku config:get DATABASE_URL) npm run migrate"`

-.
-I subsequently tried to revert back to the original after initial migration done but migrate:production failed again, so returning to the convoluted command with SSL
+I subsequently tried to revert back to the original after initial migration done but migrate:production failed again, so returning to the convoluted command with SSL.

+**2) in `config.js`**

+originally:
+`DATABASE_URL: process.env.DATABASE_URL || 'postgresql://dunder_mifflin@localhost/blogful'`

+changed to:
+`DATABASE_URL: process.env.DATABASE_URL || /* heroku URI */` ... which isn't a valid solution because my PostgreSQL URI is exposed, but fine in this particular scenario as api ain't a paid service.